jfqd/mi-qutic-kivi/README.md

 ## Known Issues

-The service for the kivitendo-api is currently not working!
+The systemd-service for the kivitendo-api is currently not working!